Will (Thames barge): World War II

 Will Everard was due to participate in the Dunkirk evacuation, but her cargo was not unloaded in time.
 Her sister ship, Ethel Everard was lost on the beaches and left aground.
 Will Everard continued her trade work throughout the war.
 She completed 147 coasting voyages and carried, in total, 38,345 tons of cargo that included grain, sugar beet, oil cake, fertilisers, flour, sugar and cement.

 In 1940, she was machine gunned twice in the River Medina and bombed in a daylight raid at Phoenix Wharf by the Luftwaffe.
 In the same year another Thames sailing barge, Britisher, was destroyed by depth charges only 300 yards away.
 In 1942 she was very nearly torpedoed off Harwich by a German motor torpedo boat and in the following year she was attacked by a Focke-Wulf that shot 1,000 holes through her mainsail.
-However, none of her crew were injured and by this point her wheel house had been reinforced with steel to withstand aircraft mounted machine guns.
+However, none of her crew were injured and by this point her wheelhouse had been reinforced with steel to withstand aircraft mounted machine guns.
 Jim Uglow was awarded an MBE for his work becoming the only Barge Master to be honoured with such an achievement in this line of work.